Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Background

-LLM applications have substantially unleashed the potential of LLMs in reliably solving realistic problems, and would potentially become a dominant cloud workload.
-For such LLM applications, the final output desired by the end-users is only available when all the inference requests constituting the LLM application complete.
-Therefore, when serving those LLM applications in a GPU cluster, it is of paramount significance to reduce their \emph{end-to-end execution time}~\cite{lin2024parrot}.
-In the meantime, since different applications---usually submitted by different users---would compete for the limited processing capability on GPU servers, it is also necessary to ensure service fairness among LLM applications, so as to avoid negative interferences~\cite{vtc} (e.g., head-of-line-blocking or starvation).
-In summary, attaining \emph{efficient} and also \emph{fair} scheduling is critical for serving LLM applications in the clusters.
+\phm{Scheduling objective for task-parallel LLM agents.} For each LLM agent above, the final output desired by the the end-user is only available when all the inference tasks of that agent complete.
+Therefore, when serving those LLM agents in a GPU cluster, it is of paramount significance to reduce their \emph{end-to-end execution time}~\cite{lin2024parrot}.
+In the meantime, since different agents---usually submitted by different users---would compete for the limited processing capability on GPU servers, it is also necessary to ensure service fairness among LLM agents, so as to avoid negative interferences~\cite{vtc} (e.g., \emph{head-of-line-blocking} or \emph{starvation}).
+In summary, \emph{efficiency} and \emph{fairness} are two critical scheduling objectives for LLM agents.